 Believe it or not, chatbots have been around for a long time.
 However, in the last several years the use of chatbots has grown substantially.
 Chatbots are quickly becoming a must-have marketing channel.

-The majority of well-developed chatbots were designed to provide timely customer service to website visitors by answering users’ basic questions.
+The majority of well-developed artificial-intelligence-powered chatbots were designed to provide timely customer service to website visitors by answering users’ basic questions.
 In many cases, chatbots were able to generate quick leads.

 Just as the usage of chatbots really begins to take off, the chatbot landscape is changing.
 Businesses face fierce chatbot design competition, maturing tools, and even new legal regulations.